Enhancement Ministries, Inc.

 We commit to continue building a core team to gain a place at the table and to advocate for change.
 We need our team to grow deeper in terms of our knowledge and understanding of the issues and determine a strategic approach to bring the change we want to see.
 Through this deeper learning, we will gain a clearer understanding of how trauma has impacted generation after generation of families.
 We have the opportunity to build in at least two primary ways with three existing partnerships

-Education ministry at Trinity Cathedral
+Education ministry at Trinity Cathedral supports the idea.

 - Education ministry at local United Methodist Churches

 All our Children National Network, an educational equity network sponsored by the Episcopal Church.

 EMI works for all students to feel supported as they learn, succeed and in safety.

 Creating a path forward for readers Ohio Reading Corps

 supporting students during the